Late withdrawal from events

 Please note that a participant’s interpretation of this page does not change our Terms and Conditions.

 Each year a small number of participants at our events are disappointed not to receive a refund, or to be able to defer their entry when withdrawing from an event at a late stage.
-We have put this page together to explain the principle behind our Terms and Conditions found on each event's website.
+If you have been sent a link to this webpage it is likely you are in a minority of fewer than ten people each year, and we sincerely hope this page helps explain the principles behind our Terms and Conditions found on each event's website.

-As Ourea Events has grown and our events have become more popular, we are now finding that some of events sell out and that there is an official waiting list.
-Therefore, we felt that when we had a waiting list that we should offer a full refund (less any transaction fees at cost e.g. a credit card refund fee) right up to the day before an event for all our events except our expedition races, where the refund deadline is one week before.
+As Ourea Events has grown and our events have become more popular, we are now finding that some of the events sell out and that there is an official waiting list.
+Therefore, we felt that when we had a waiting list that we should offer a full refund (less any transaction fees at cost e.g. a credit card refund fee and/or a non-refundable deposit) right up to the day before an event for all our events except our expedition races, where the refund deadline is one week before.
 If there is no waiting list, we do not offer a refund.

 We advise that our participants get cancellation insurance to cover late withdrawal from an event, but unfortunately very few do this.
 By asking for a refund or deferment after our deadline the participant is effectively asking us to insure their potential withdrawal from an event for free!

 A good analogy is to consider non-refundable airline tickets, which we are all familiar with.
-Image that you had booked a holiday months in advance, but a few days before travelling you become ill or had an injury.
-In this instance you would not expect the airline to refund your ticket because you were unable to travel.
+Imagine that you had booked a holiday months in advance, but a few days before travelling you become ill or had an injury.
+In this instance, you would not expect the airline to refund your ticket because you were unable to travel?
 If you had travel insurance, you may make a claim for the missed flight.
-Alternatively consider booking seats at a cinema and being unable to attend… would you expect a refund?
-The same goes for popular fell or trail race; imagine you enter in advance and late in the day are unable to run.
-You would not expect the organiser to refund your entry.
+Alternatively, consider booking seats at a cinema and being unable to attend… would you expect a refund?
+The same goes for popular fell or trail races; imagine you enter in advance andon the day are unable to run.
+You would not expect the organiser to refund your entry?

 We want our Terms and Conditions to be fair and clear and we honestly believe that they are.
 The last thing that we want to do is disappoint our customers who we value highly, yet we do need to balance the financial risk fairly between us and the participant.